Europe's best food tours

 Eat Riga, Latvia

 Home to one of Europe’s biggest open-air markets, Latvia's capital Riga offers a melange of Slavic and Germanic culinary influences.
-Expect plenty of pork, potatoes and cabbage in dishes such as pirags (bacon-stuffed pastries) and asinsdesa (blood sausage with cowberry sauce), and the national dish, herring.
-Eat Riga's six-hour Feast for a Day gives you a pretty sound immersion, cruising the canals, prowling the market and winding up with a gourmet restaurant meal.
-We've got a local's guide to Riga here.
+Expect plenty of pork, potatoes and cabbage in dishes such as pirags (bacon-stuffed pastries) and asinsdesa (blood sausage with cowberry sauce), as well as herring, from pickled to preserved in oil.
+Eat Riga's two-hour Latvian Food Tasting Tour gives you a pretty sound immersion, winding through Riga’s Central Market before ending at a café to try more grub.

 Devour Madrid, Spain